 Chapter 5 describes a method for knowledge sharing between neighbours employing different probabilistic models of their parts of the system.

-In the appendix, differentiation rules from matrix calculus, which are used in Chapter 4, are summarized.
+In the appendix, definitions and properties of binary relation, which are used in the thesis, are summarized.
 Furthermore, it includes a short discussion on the fully probabilistic design, which is referred in Chapter 3.

 Theoretical Background